susanpallmann/witches-and-wagers/README.md

      * databaseWrite
      * adjustGold
   * Also moved global variables to common.js, just in case they are needed in both host and client functions.
+  * Started remove player functionality, but it is complex (part of code debt).

 - [X] 08/30/21 - 08/31/21: